Conan: The Mysteries of Time

 Conan (also known as Conan: The Mysteries of Time) is a side-scrolling action video game for the Nintendo Entertainment System released in 1991.
-It was developed and published by Mindscape.
+It was developed by Eastridge Technology and published by Mindscape.
 While it features the Conan the Barbarian character, it is a simple adaptation of a computer game called Myth: History in the Making, which was developed by System 3.

 Gameplay

-One night, the titular Conan, who seeks the throne of Aquilonia, is informed of a legend by a mysterious old man named Nemonios popping out of a campfire; there are Four Urns of the kingdom's Early Kings have vanished from their location in the Crypt of Cahalla, and that whoever returns these Urns shall gain the throne.
+One night, the titular Conan, who seeks the throne of Aquilonia, is informed of a legend by a mysterious old man named Nemonios popping out of a campfire; there are Four Urns of the kingdom's Early Kings that have vanished from their location in the Crypt of Cahalla, and whoever returns these Urns shall gain the throne.

 Conan is an action-adventure video game that lasts six levels: the Catacombs of Belveras, the Ruins of Ry-leeh in Brythunia, Kordavo at the "mouth" of the Black River, the Forests of Asgard, the Sky Castle of Vanaheim, and the Tombs of Zamboula, the location of the four Urns.
 It is also a puzzle game, as the player has to figure out the hidden locations of special weapons to complete bosses; info about the items are in the game's instruction manual, except for the location.